TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 G. None of the above.

 Answer: B, C, F

+❌ - Incorrect - B, F, A are the correct answers
+C is incorrect - String is a subtype of CharSequence but generic type parameters must match exactly.

 10. How many lines of the following program contain a compilation error?